This post was last updated on April 18, 2015 to include new images and a recipe video.

-I have a fondness for horchata that is hard to describe.
+I have such a fondness for horchata.
 I just love the creamy, cool, soothing feeling I get when I drink an horchata.
+It’s like tasty rice milk, but with cinnamon and other goodness.

-Oddly enough, I had never really thought about making it before.
-Until I kept seeing it talked about for this past Cinco De mayo.
-It was like it was calling to me, after all these years.
+Oddly enough, I had never really thought about making it for the longest time.
+But, for some reason, it felt like it was was calling to me, after all these years.

-All you practically need is some rice, cinnamon sticks and water.
-It’s crazy simple.
+All the ingredients you really need are some rice, milk, cinnamon sticks and water.
+See?
+I told you it was crazy simple.

-You will need some cheesecloth on hand to remove the fine pieces of rice that sneak through the fine mesh sieve.
+You will either need some cheesecloth on hand or a very fine mesh sieve to remove the tiny pieces of rice that sneak through the fine mesh sieve.
 Otherwise, you probably have everything you need in your kitchen right now.

-Try it out for yourself and enjoy a refreshing Mexican horchata at home!
+Try it out for yourself and enjoy a refreshing Mexican horchata at home for Cinco De Mayo!

 - 1 cup long grain white rice, rinsed